-- 3. The accused pleaded not guilty on the main charge in counts 1 and 2, but guilty to the alternative of possession.
-The court then questioned him in terms of s 112(1)(b) of the Criminal Procedure Act 51 of 1977 (the CPA).
-The court was satisfied that the accused admitted to all the elements of the offences stated in the alternative and he was accordingly convicted. - 4.
-The matter came on review in terms of s 304 of the Criminal Procedure Act 51 of 1977.
-On review the reviewing judges took issue with the charges preferred against the accused in count 1 as it was clearly wrong. - 5.
-The charge sheets in respect of the 1st alternative to count 1 reads as follows: - "Drugs-Possession of dependence-producing substances Contravening section 2 (b) read with Sections 1,2(i) and/or 2(iv), 7,8,10,14 and Part I of the Schedule of act 41 of 1971, as amended. - "... the said accused did wrongfully and unlawfully have in his possession or use a prohibited dependenceproducing drug or a plant from which such a drug can be manufactured, to wit 10 mandrax tablets..." - 6.
-Section 2 of the Act is headed "Dealing in, use or possession of prohibited or dangerous dependence-producing drugs prohibited" and the sections reads that:
+- 3. The matter came on review in terms of s 304 of the Criminal Procedure Act 51 of 1977.
+The reviewing judges took issue with the charges preferred against the accused in count 1 in that the State relied on the wrong sections of the Act when charging the accused. - 4.
+The charge sheet in respect of the 1st alternative to count 1 reads as follows "Drugs-Possession of dependence-producing substances Contravening section 2 (b) read with Sections 1,2(i) and/or 2(iv), 7,8,10,14 and Part I of the Schedule of Act 41 of 1971, as amended. - ". . . the said accused did wrongfully and unlawfully have in his possession or use a prohibited dependence-producing drug or a plant from which such a drug can be manufactured, to wit 10 mandrax tablets. . . " - 5.
+Section 2 of the Act is headed 'Dealing in, use or possession of prohibited or dangerous dependence producing drugs prohibited' and the sections reads that:

-"Notwithstanding anything to the contrary in any law contained, any person-
+'Notwithstanding anything to the contrary in any law contained, any person-

-- (a) who deals in any prohibited dependence-producing drug or any plant from which such dependenceproducing drug can be manufactured; or - (b) who has in his possession or uses any such dependence-producing drug or plant; or - (c) who deals in any dangerous dependence-producing drug or any plant from which such drug can be manufactured; or - (d) who has in his possession or uses any dependence -producing drug or plant referred to in paragraph (c), shall be guilty of an offence and liable on conviction . . ."
+- (a) Who deals in any prohibited dependence-producing drug or any plant from which such dependence-producing drug can be manufactured; or - (b) Who has in his possession or uses any such dependence-producing drug or plant; or - (c) Who deals in any dangerous dependence-producing drug or any plant from which such drug can be manufactured; or - (d) Who has in his possession or uses any dependence -producing drug or plant referred to in paragraph (c), shall be guilty of an offence and liable . . ."(Emphasis provided) - 6.
+It is evident that section 2 of the Act distinguishes between prohibited dependence-producing drugs and, on the other hand, dangerous dependence-producing drugs.
+Similarly, prohibited dependence drugs are listed under Part I of the Schedule in the Act and, while dangerous dependence producing drugs are listed under Part II of the Schedule.

-(Emphasis provided)

-- 7. It is evident that section 2 of the Act distinguishes between prohibited dependence-producing drugs and, on the other hand, dangerous dependence-producing drugs.
-Similarly, prohibited dependence drugs are listed under Part I of the Schedule in the Act while dangerous dependence producing drugs are listed under Part II of the Schedule. - 8.
-Therefore, s 2(a) and (b) deals with prohibited dependence-producing drugs such as cannabis which is listed under Part I of the Schedule, while s 2(c) and (d) deals with dangerous dependence-producing drugs like cocaine and methaqualone (present in Mandrax tablets) which are listed under Part II of the Schedule. - 9.
-Whereas the heading of count 1 (in the main and the alternative) reflects contraventions under s 2(a) and (b) and not 2(c) and (d) as it should have, what remains to be decided is whether the accused suffered any prejudice as a result of the manner in which the charge was drawn when convicted as charged. - 10.
-The court in The State v Bettie Somses stated the following in this regard:
+- 7. Therefore, s 2(a) and (b) deals with prohibited dependence-producing drugs such as cannabis which is listed under Part I of the Schedule, while s 2(c) and (d) deals with dangerous dependence-producing drugs like cocaine and methaqualone (present in Mandrax tablets) which are listed under Part II of the Schedule. - 8.
+Whereas the heading of count 1 (in the main and alternative) reflects contraventions under s 2(a) and (b) and not 2(c) and (d) as it should have, what remains to be decided is whether the accused suffered any prejudice as a result of the manner in which the charge was drawn when convicted as charged. - 9.
+The court in The State v Bettie Somses1 stated the following in this regard: